Brunswick, ME (BRK)

 On May 14, 2012, Joseph Szabo was again on hand, along with Maine Department of Transportation Commissioner David Bernhardt and local officials, to dedicate the two completed platforms.
 After a ribbon cutting and remarks at each stop, a Downeaster trainset was opened to the public in Brunswick for tours.
 The Brunswick stop consists of an ADA compliant concrete platform with tactile edging.
 It also contains heating elements to minimize snow and ice build-up during the cold Maine winters.
 A canopy shelters waiting passengers from inclement weather while bright lighting helps create a welcoming environment.

 Passengers may also wait inside the adjacent Visitors Center, which is located in Brunswick Station, a mixed-use development containing a hotel and commercial and office space.
-The Visitors Center houses local and intercity bus services, rental car agencies and the Maine Eastern Railroad, an excursion train service that runs between Brunswick and Rockland.
+The Visitors Center houses local and intercity bus services and rental car agencies.
 Brunswick will also be the site of a future layover facility for the Downeaster trainsets.

 The land on which Brunswick Station is located has long been associated with the railroads.
 It was the site of the former Maine Central (MEC) rail yard and depot; the latter was demolished following the termination of passenger rail service in September 1960.
 In response to planning undertaken for the initiation of Downeaster service in 2001, the town purchased the 3.88 acre property in 1998 with the intention of returning it to active railroad use.
 The first priority was to remediate the land, which had become contaminated with coal ash and other toxins.